captn3m0/captn3m0.github.com/_posts/2017-12-18-home-server-learnings.md

 `redirect-gateway def1`

 If I connect to the VPN config using this configuration, all my traffic is forwarded over the VPN.
+If you're using Arch Linux, this is as simple as creating 2 config files:

+- `/etc/openvpn/client/one.conf`
+- `/etc/openvpn/client/two.conf`

+And running `systemctl start openvpn-client@one`.
+I've enabled my non-defaut-route VPN service, so it automatically connects to on boot.

 [kodi-wiki-standalone]: https://wiki.archlinux.org/index.php/Kodi#Kodi-standalone-service
 [pr]: https://github.com/hashicorp/go-version/pull/34